Cape Verdean Guinea-Bissauan

 Cape Verdean Bissau-Guineans are Bissau-Guineans residents whose ancestry originated in Cape Verde.

 As of 2007, the Instituto das Comunidades (Institute of the Communities) estimated that there were 2,000 people of Cape Verdean descent living in Guinea Bissau.
 The majority of them lived in the capital city of Bissau and could trace their Cape Verdean roots to the island of Santiago.

-Notable Guinea-Bissauan & Cape Verdean
+Notable Bissau-Guineans& Cape Verdean

-The most recognized in Cape Verdean Guinea-Bissauan include:
+The most recognized in Cape Verdean Bissau-Guineans include: